justinbreese/dse-opscenter-api-examples/README.md

 * I want three replicas of the data in each of the four data opscenter_session
 * The code will iterate through the `keyspaces` array and update each keyspace as described above

+# job-listener.py
+Say you submit a job but you want to see if it is finished or if it failed.
+Well, look no further!
+Also, why it waits for the job to complete, it will serenade you.
+* Fill out the `server_ip` and `job_id` variables for what you are listening for

 # the end
 There you go!
 Some quick and dirty API examples.
 For some more advanced examples, checkout one of my other repos which uses the OpsCenter API to setup a multi-cloud DSE cluster: https://github.com/justinbreese/dse-multi-cloud-demo/setup.py